sigadore/docker-examples/asterionDB/installGuide.md

 }
 EOF
 ```
-**None of the product specific content has been put into place yet, so the webserver will not work at this point.**
 #### Install certbot (secure traffic via SSL)
 Shown here are the instructions to support HTTPS access (SSL) using the Free Certificates and Automatic configuration via CertBot - https://certbot.eff.org
 If another strategy is to be employed within this Compute Node, then that should be applied now for the `asterion.conf` and loading (in the appropriate location for that strategy) of the required certificate and key assets needed.